KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 9: Monitoring and Logging

 <br/>**What is Monitoring and Logging?**
-Monitoring involves continuously checking the health, performance, and availability of your application and infrastructure.
+<br/>Monitoring involves continuously checking the health, performance, and availability of your application and infrastructure.
 Logging collects application logs, error messages, and diagnostic data.

 <br/>**Why is Monitoring and Logging Important?**
-For an e-commerce platform, uptime and smooth user experience are critical.
+<br/>For an e-commerce platform, uptime and smooth user experience are critical.
 Monitoring and logging help detect issues early, ensuring you can fix problems before they impact customers.

 <br/>Steps to Set Up Monitoring and Logging